Hotel and Immediate Surroundings

 Museums

 There are numerous museums and galleries-both world-famous and local-in New York City.
 Some of the major museums include the Metropolitan Museum of Art, Museum of Modern Art, the Whitney Museum, and the Museum of Natural History.
 To avoid crowds, arrive as early as possible.
 Many museums have free admission or suggested admission.
 If you are a member of a museum in another city, you can also get reciprocal privileges at some NYC museums.
 Brooklyn Museum of Art is also free on the first Saturday of each month.
 The National Museum of the American Indian and the Hispanic Society of America are always free.
 The 9/11 Memorial Museum is also worth checking out.
-We recommend buying your tickets in advance (see for more informationread more).
+We recommend buying your tickets in advance (see for more information).
 For questions about lesser-known museums and galleries, stop by the Local Arrangements table at the convention.

 Theater